benmerkys/interview-help/genai-prompt.md

 >
 > ---

 > I’ll send you one keyword at a time.
-Start when you're ready.

 ---